humdrum-tools/vhv-documentation/graphical/pitch/index.md

 ### Suppressed accidentals ###

-VHV will automatically suppress printed accidentals on notes which otherwire require them if they are tied over from previous measures:
+VHV will automatically suppress printed accidentals on notes that otherwise require them if they are tied over from previous measures:

 {% include image.html